By Alex Mustard

 Close to the cowrie, above, I found this nudibranch on the seabed.
 I used the same setup, with just a minor tweak to strobe positioning, AF and ISO to quickly light the slug and not the surrounding seabed.
 Nikon D4, Nikon 105mm VR.
 Subal housing.
 Single Seacam 150, Retra LSD Pro.
 1/250th @ f/32.
 ISO 100.

-The LSD snoots produce strongly directional light, which it particularly suited for side lighting subjects and picking out texture.
+The LSD snoots produce strongly directional light, which is particularly suited for side lighting subjects and picking out texture.
 Using the strobe’s aiming light as guide it is quite easy to side light non-moving subjects and create simple, yet interesting images.
 Again I use a similar technique for these shots, of getting the lighting positioned correctly and the switching the AF activation to AF-ON only, so that when the camera is in focus, the lighting is correctly positioned.
 I’ll also hunt around for a range of subjects to shoot with this style of lighting before readjusting for another type of image.

 The ridges of a brain coral in the Cayman Islands picked out with narrow and strongly directional beam of the LSD.
 Nikon D4, Nikon 105mm VR and FIT prototype dioptre.
 Subal housing.
 Single INON Z240, Retra LSD Pro with PLE.
 1/320th @ f/22.
 ISO 200.